Prabowo Subianto: Dismissal from the military

 On 21 May 1998, Suharto announced his resignation from the presidency and Vice President B. J. Habibie took over as president.
 On the afternoon following Habibie's inauguration as president, Prabowo demanded of Habibie that he be put in charge of the army in place of Wiranto.
-However, Habibie and Wiranto actually dismissed Prabowo from his position as Kostrad commander, and the following day, announced Wiranto's appointment as minister of defense and security as well as commander of the Indonesian Army, which resulted in Prabowo's dismissal.
+However, Habibie and Wiranto actually dismissed Prabowo from his position as Kostrad commander, and the following day, announced Wiranto's appointment as minister of defence and security as well as commander of the Indonesian Army, which resulted in Prabowo's dismissal.
 There were two versions of how this happened: the first version states that a furious Prabowo went to the Presidential Palace carrying a gun and a truck with his Kostrad troops.
 Because he was prevented from entering Habibie's office, he went to Suharto, who instead reprimanded him.
 Meanwhile, another version states that Prabowo was dismissed from his post because he was suspected of carrying out a coup against Habibie.
 It is said that after Habibie's inauguration, Wiranto reported that there was movement from Kostrad troops appearing around Habibie's residence.
 Habibie then ordered Prabowo to be dismissed from his post just before sunset in that day.
 However, Prabowo was later visited by Wiranto at his home on the weekend of 23 or 24 May and then reassigned to a non-combat role at the Armed Forces Command and General Staff College in Bandung.

-Following an ABRI investigation in August 1998, the Dewan Kehormatan Perwira (Officers Council of Honor) found Prabowo guilty of "misinterpreting orders" in the kidnapping of nine anti-Suharto activists in 1998.
-Prabowo acknowledged responsibility for the kidnapping of the nine activists, and was discharged honorably from military service in November.
+Following an ABRI investigation in August 1998, the Dewan Kehormatan Perwira (Officers Council of Honour) found Prabowo guilty of "misinterpreting orders" in the kidnapping of nine anti-Suharto activists in 1998.
+Prabowo acknowledged responsibility for the kidnapping of the nine activists, and was discharged honourably from military service in November.
 He and Wiranto denied that the discharge was a result of disciplinary action.
 Later he went into voluntary exile in Jordan where he knew that country's new young King Abdullah as a fellow commander of special forces.
 In an interview with Asiaweek magazine in 2000, Prabowo said "I never threatened Habibie.
 I was not behind the riots.
 That is a great lie.
 I never betrayed Suharto.
 I never betrayed Habibie.
 I never betrayed my country.
 There was a certain group that wanted to make me a scapegoat, maybe to hide their involvement."
-Human rights groups have long questioned Prabowo's eligibility to run for president, noting that he was discharged from the Army in August 1998 (Note: Keppres No. 62/ABRI/1998 dated 20 November 1998, states that Prabowo was discharged honorably from the military, starting from the end of November.) for "misinterpreting orders" in the abduction of the democracy activists.
+Human rights groups have long questioned Prabowo's eligibility to run for president, noting that he was discharged from the Army in August 1998 (Note: Keppres No. 62/ABRI/1998 dated 20 November 1998, states that Prabowo was discharged honourably from the military, starting from the end of November.) for "misinterpreting orders" in the abduction of the democracy activists.
 While that was the military's official statement, observers have long believed that it was a coup conspiracy that saw Prabowo, then the commander of the Army Strategic Reserves, given his marching orders.